 Know the Law: Utah Administrative Code Rule R317-2

-As of January 1st, 2020, Utah Administrative Code Rule R317-2 sets the basic standards for ground water quality in the state.
+Utah’s Administrative Code Rule R317-2 sets the basic standards for ground water quality in the state.
 Rule R317-2 is extremely complicated.
 As a starting point, it is important to understand the purpose and scope of the regulation.
 Among other things, Utah’s water clarifies the following:

 - Water pollution is a “menace” to human health and welfare, aquatic life and wildlife